Texas Labor Laws

 What are Texas Time Management Laws?

-The Fair Labor Standards Act (1938) sets standards for hourly wage rates and overtime pay, requiring employers to maintain accurate records of their employees’ working hours.
+The Fair Labor Standards Act (1938) sets standards for hourly wage rates and overtime pay in the U.S., requiring employers to maintain accurate records of their employees’ working hours.
 These laws serve as directives for employers, helping to prevent abuse and exploitation across various sectors, including non-profit, public, and private organizations.

 Federal and state labor laws mandate fair compensation for all hours worked by an employee in Texas.
-Where federal and state laws conflict, federal rules apply, even if they are stricter.
+Where federal and state laws conflict, the policy with stricter protections for employees applies.
 Minimum wage, overtime, and break regulations in Texas are as follows:

 Overtime Pay